 - This event has passed.

-Two days after Christmas in 1738, a British merchant ship traveling from Rotterdam to Philadelphia grounded in a blizzard on the northern tip of Block Island.
-The ship carried emigrants from the Palatinate and its neighboring territories in what is now southwest Germany.
-The 105 passengers and crew on board — sick, frozen, and starving — were all that remained of the 340 men, women, and children who had left their homeland the previous spring.
+Two days after Christmas in 1738, a British merchant ship traveling from the Netherlands to Pennsylvania grounded in a blizzard on the northern tip of Block Island, 12 miles off the Rhode Island coast.
+The ship carried emigrants from the Palatinate and neighboring territories in what is now southwest Germany.
+The 105 passengers on board — sick, frozen, and starving — were all that remained of 340 men, women, and children, who left their homeland the previous spring to move to America.
 They now found themselves castaways, on the verge of death, and at the mercy of a community of strangers whose language they did not speak.

 From this incident sprang one of New England’s most chilling maritime mysteries.
 Shortly after the wreck, stories began circulating that the passengers had been mistreated by the ship’s crew and by some of the islanders.
 The stories persisted, transforming over time as stories do, and in less than a hundred years, two terrifying versions of the event were in circulation.

 In one account, the crew murdered the captain, extorted money from the passengers by prolonging the voyage and withholding food, and then abandoned ship.
 In the other, the islanders lured the ship ashore with a false signal light, then murdered and robbed all on board.
 Some claimed the ship was set ablaze to hide evidence of crimes.
 The stories were fueled by reports of a fiery ghost ship first seen drifting in Block Island Sound on the one-year anniversary of the wreck.
 These tales became known as the legend of the Palatine, the name given to the ship in later years because of where the passengers were from.
 The flaming apparition was nicknamed the Palatine Light.